-After getting started in Germany, it’s important to do a check-up of what kinds of insurances you need in your new country!
-Items break and accidents happen, so it’s important to make sure you and your belongings are well covered.
-Let’s take a look at all the various kinds of insurance you should consider soon after your arrival in Germany.
+After getting started in Germany, it’s important to do a check-up of what kinds of insurances you need!
+Items break and accidents happen, so it’s important to make sure you and your belongings are well-covered.
+Let’s take a look at all the various kinds of insurance you should consider after moving to Germany.

 There are a number of insurances you’re required to contribute to if you’re working in Deutschland.
-If you’ve taken a good look at your payslip, it should mention that you’re paying quite a pretty penny in contribution to social security in Germany, so you’re already covered for health insurance, unemployment and your pension simply by being employed!
-Even better is that your employer matches your contributions as well.
-Additionally, you’ll need to have some insurance in order to legally drive your car or motorcycle as well!
+Taking a good look at your payslip, you should see that you’re paying quite a pretty penny in contribution to social security in Germany.
+So you’re already covered for health insurance, unemployment and your pension simply by working in Germany!
+What's even better is that your employer matches your contributions as well.
+You’ll also need to have some insurance in order to drive your vehicle.

 In overview, the mandatory insurance coverage in Germany include:

 That said, there’s more than just the mandatory insurances to think about.
 So, here are some of the other insurances that we recommend for anyone living in Germany and why you should get them.

 This insurance will cover damages if someone ever comes to harm as a result of your actions.”

 You’re legally required to have liability insurance for your car, but it’s a good idea to have one in general.
 Most importantly, this insurance will cover damages if someone ever comes to harm as a result of your actions.
 Make sure you check the coverage of this insurance because it could also cover more mundane damages like, if you knock a glass of water over your friend’s phone.

 Liability plans often also provide coverage for your partner and/or children, so make sure you know the extent of the plan.
 All in all, an essential insurance for expats in Germany to have, no matter how short your stay may be.

 This insurance covers your income if you're suddenly unable to work because of a disability.”